jostylr/role-dnd-hybrid/src/player.md

 ### Experience

 Skills can gain in levels.
 There are different kinds of skills.
-Easy skills default to Mediocre, Moderate to poor, Hard Skills at very poor, Very hard Skills are at Terrible.
-One can advance any skill that is at least Mediocre.
+Common skills default to Mediocre, some training required defaults to poor, apprenticeship skills at very poor, dense information skills are at Terrible.
+One can advance through experience any skill that is at least Mediocre.
-To gain non-easy skills, some training is required, which depends on how hard the skill is, roughly (1 week, 1 month, 1 year) of study for the different skills.
+To gain non-common skills, some training is required, which depends on how hard the skill is, roughly (1 week, 1 month, 1 year per level to increase before Mediocre) of study for the different types.

-Once at Moderate level, then the skills advance generally through experience.
+Once at Mediocre level, then the skills advance generally through experience.
 A skill gets an experience point each time an extreme roll is rolled for the skill (+3, +4, -3, -4).
 The skill progression for easy is 2EP from Mediocre to Fair, 4EP from Fair to Good, 8EP from Good to Very Good, ...
 The player must